Forward-Nexus/fwdai-pro/CONTRIBUTING.md

 - Use clear, accessible language
 - Avoid jargon when simpler words work
 - Remember: FWD PRO is for founders of ALL backgrounds
-- Consider neurodivergent users (ADHD, autism, dyslexia)
+- Design for flexibility and adaptability
+- Consider diverse cognitive styles, working preferences, and accessibility needs

 **Be Collaborative:**
 - Give credit where it's due